 Over the past six years, the Toronto Vegetarian Association had the opportunity to recognize some of Toronto’s most passionate & effective advocates for animal compassion!

 2017 Winner – Mary-Chris Staples, animal advocate

 This year, the Lisa Grill Compassion for Animals Award was presented to grassroots animal advocate Mary-Chris Staples.
 To see Mary-Chris in action, check out this video interview by activist Len Goldberg.

 2016 Winner – Brenda Bronfman, founder of Wishing Well Sanctuary

-Most recently, we recognized Brenda Bronfman, founder of Wishing Well Sanctuary.
+Last year, we recognized Brenda Bronfman, the always inspiring founder of Wishing Well Sanctuary.

 2015 Winner – Jenny McQueen, animal advocate

 In 2015, we celebrated one of Toronto’s most active animal advocates, Jenny McQueen.

 2014 Winner – Steve Jenkins and Derek Walter, dads to Esther the Wonder Pig

 In 2014, we celebrated the emergence of Esther the Wonder Pig by awarding the Compassion for Animals Award to Esther’s dads Steve Jenkins and Derek Walter.
 Since 2014, Steve and Derek have gone on to found the Happily Ever Esther Farm Sanctuary.